fathiabdelmalek/django-email-accounts/README.md

 6. You can now use the email-accounts functionality in your Django project.

-If you want custom authentication templates, then, in your templates folder, create a `email_accounts` subdirectory in `templates` directory and create all authentication templates on it like this.
+<b>Note : </b> If you want custom authentication templates, then, in your templates folder, create a `email_accounts` subdirectory in `templates` directory and create all authentication templates on it like this.

 ```bash
 ├── templates